 Teaching in parables became an important tool as Christ's ministry progressed, and it became the main vehicle through which revelation was given to those who followed Him during His earthly life.
 A heart that was receptive to the gospel was enlightened by the Spirit of God and enabled to hear and understand the truth that Christ taught, while a closed mind found the simple tales He told entertaining but the truth remained incomprehensible.

 Although multitudes enjoyed His stories and the Jewish leaders heard the parable of the sower, it was only a small remnant of believers, along with His twelve disciples, that were privileged to discover its deeper meaning.
-Because their minds were open to the truth, they waited unto the crowd had dispersed and were alone with Jesus.. and then they questioned Him about its meaning.
+Because their minds were open to the truth, they waited until the crowd had dispersed and were alone with Jesus... and then they questioned Him about its meaning.

-May we search the scripture daily to discover a deeper depth of truth, and a greater understanding of Who Christ is; What He has done and all that it means to those who are saved by grace through faith in Him.
-There is no limit to the things that God is prepared to show us in His word, if we will get alone with Him and spend time in His word, and are ready and willing to hear His voice.
+May we search the Scriptures daily to discover a deeper depth of truth and a greater understanding of Who Christ is, What He has done, and all that it means to those who are saved by grace through faith in Him.
+There is no limit to the things that God is prepared to show us in His Word, if we will get alone with Him and spend time in His Word and are ready and willing to hear His voice.

 Let us remember that as we study the Word, it becomes a mirror in which we suddenly see ourselves.
 But it we continue to look by faith, the mirror becomes a window through which we see God and His truth.
 May we respond to the truth we receive by faith.

-Heavenly Father, thank You for Your word and the truths it contains.
-Give me a teachable spirit, ears that are ready and willing to hear the truth and a heart that is open and prepared to search the scripture daily, so I may grow in grace day by day, and increase in a knowledge and understanding of the Lord Jesus Christ... of Who He is and all that He has done for those Who trust in Him.
-This I ask in His precious name.
-AMEN.
+Heavenly Father, thank You for Your Word and the truths it contains.
+Give me a teachable spirit, ears that are ready and willing to hear the truth, and a heart that is open and prepared to search the Scriptures daily, so I may grow in grace day by day and increase in a knowledge and understanding of the Lord Jesus Christ, of Who He is, and all that He has done for those Who trust in Him.
+This I ask in His precious name, AMEN.